 • I’m afraid to tell my parents that I started drinking because I’m a minor.
 What can I do?

 • My friend stole money from her parents to buy alcohol.
 I’m worried, but I don’t know what to do.
 Can you help me?

 • What are the signs of an overdose?

 When someone has started to drink excessively, he or she may feel ashamed.
 If this individual has successfully quit drinking in the past but has now re-started, he or she may feel doubly ashamed about the behavior.
-A hotline operator is a neutral person who will answer your questions without judgment or emotions.
+A hotline consultant is a neutral person who will answer your questions without judgment or emotions.
 He or she can steer you toward the correct resources you need regardless of the type of alcohol problem you have.
 If you also struggle with drugs or mental health issues, the operator can also provide you with resources for those challenges.

 How Much Does It Cost?